nerd-in-a-mooc/graylog/mongodb/README.md

 ## Configuration
 > :warning: On the three Nodes !

-Before we go any further, let's save the main configuration file.
+**Before we go any further, let's save the main configuration file.**
 ```shell
 mv /etc/mongod.conf /etc/mongod.conf.bak
 ```

-Let's now edit `/etc/mongod.conf` with your favorite text editor and paste this configuration file inside.
+**Let's now edit `/etc/mongod.conf` with your favorite text editor and paste this configuration file inside.**
-Dont forget to change the hostname at line 23.
+Dont forget to change the hostname at line 23 !

 ## Replica Shard
 > :warning: On ONE node !

-Connect to MongoDB
+**Connect to MongoDB**

 `mongo`

-This node will become master when the cluster first starts.
+**This node will become master when the cluster first starts.**
 ```sql
 rs.initiate(
 {